MicrosoftDocs/learn/learn-pr/wwl-azure/software-composition-analysis/includes/3-explore-software-composition-analysis.md

 :::row-end:::

-Maven, npm, and Nuget packages can be supported with teams of any size from public and private sources.
+Maven, npm, and NuGet packages can be supported with teams of any size from public and private sources.
 Azure Artifact comes with Azure DevOps, but the extension is also available from the Visual Studio Marketplace.

 :::image type="content" source="../media/azure-devops-artifacts-highlighted-c6041d93.png" alt-text="Screenshot of Azure DevOps with Artifacts highlighted in the menu pane.
 In the connect to feed pane, package types NuGet, npm, Maven, Gradle, Universal, and Python are highlighted.":::